rollyourown-xyz/ryo-website-content/rollyourown/projects/single_server_projects/ryo-matrix/index.md

 After login, user accounts can be created from the "+CREATE" button in the "Users" section of synapse-admin.
 A new user's Matrix ID is of the form `@user:example.com` if the username is `user` and your project domain is `example.com`.

 ![Synapse-Admin Users](Synapse_Admin_Users_1200.png)

+#### Creating user accounts in Gitea IdP mode

+In [gitea IdP mode](#gitea-idp-mode), no specific user configuration needs to be carried out for the matrix service.
+All users with an account on the Gitea server can log in and use the matrix service, using their username and password from the Gitea server.

 #### Using the web-based front-end